-Something simple and surprisingly well-received by men is a set of (#pdlinks) colored pencils and coloring books.
-Anxiety is a common emotion experienced by long-term patients, so a calming activity is a good idea.
+Finally, something simple and surprisingly well-received by men is a set of (#pdlinks) colored pencils and coloring books.
+Anxiety is a common emotion experienced by long-term patients, so a calming activity is a good idea to add to the basket.
 Just the thought of dealing with the insurance company can create anxiety.

 Clothing – More Gifts Men Actually Want When Stuck in the Hospital

 Clothing can be an excellent gift for hospital patients.
 But, the best clothing gift for a person in the hospital may not be what you’re thinking of right now.
-While official sports team gear or brand name clothes might be what your friend likes to wear, it’s not the best gift right now.
+While official sports team gear or brand name clothes might be what your friend likes to wear, it’s not what to bring a man in the hospital right now.